klindenboom/kick-start/readme.md

-# iCF
+# Kick-Start

 ## Overview

-The ICF (UI Framework) is an internal project intended to the the starting point for all UI web development projects at iCrossing.
+The Kick-Start (UI Framework) is an project intended to the the starting point for UI web development projects.
-More information and future features are documented at [https://confluence.icrossing.com/display/TCE/ICF+-+iCrossing+UI+Framework](https://confluence.icrossing.com/display/TCE/ICF+-+iCrossing+UI+Framework)

 ## Dependencies

-iCF requires the following software be installed on your workstation.
+Kick-Start requires the following software be installed on your workstation.

 * Node.js - [http://nodejs.org/](http://nodejs.org/)
 * bower - [https://github.com/bower/bower](https://github.com/bower/bower)